PauloMartin90/TheTraveler3649/README.md

 20210523
 CLARIFICATION: NOT RELATED TO THE EVENT*.

-## UAPs
-Work in progress!

-## Upcoming pentagon report
-Work in progress!

-## Intelligent aquatic life
-Work in progress!

-# Hard to digest information
+# Hard to digest

+Information revealed by u/TheTraveler3649 that is possibly at odds with current human understanding and/or hard to accept.

 ## Billions of years in the waiting
 In `Orientation`, u/TheTraveler3649 reveals that one of the "publications coming late this summer" is